Set the Default PDF Viewer in Mac OS X Back to Preview

 This works the same in all versions of Mac OS X:

-- From the Mac OS X desktop, find a PDF file and hit Command+i to “Get Info” on the file
+- From the Mac OS X desktop or Finder, find a PDF file and hit Command+i to “Get Info” on the file

 - Click on the arrow next to “Open with:” to expand and access the default application list

 - Click the pull-down menu and choose “Preview” from the list, or if it’s not visible, navigate to it by choosing “Other” and point to the Preview.app found in /Applications/

 - With Preview.app selected, click on the “Change All” button

 Here’s where this is located in the Get Info dialog window:

 This works in all versions of OS X to change the default app to open PDF files.